SUPPORT FOR DADS

 Create a dads group in your local area: Dads Group Inc (Connecting Dads in local communities so they can share their experiences, make new friends and enjoy a healthier, happier family life).

 Did you know that 1 in 10 men will experience depression during the ante and post natal period.
-This is alarming and as a community we could do more to care about them!
+This is alarming and as a community we need to do more to care about you!

 Men often don’t have enough: